-The Houston property division attorneys of Nichols Law have decades of experience in identifying hidden assets and in litigating marital property disputes to the best advantage of our clients.
+The Houston property division legal team of Nichols Law has decades of experience identifying hidden assets and litigating marital property disputes to the best advantage of our clients.

 We work with tracing experts to determine actual ownership of property.
 The term "actual ownership" is a legal term that refers to who owns property.
 Property like homes, corporations and bank accounts can be effectively hidden through a variety of tactics such as:

 - Equitable title

 - Bonuses versus payroll